jeffThompson/PhysicalComputing/Week10_Motors/Demos/01-ContinuousServo.md

 time.sleep(2.0)
 ```

 Getting exact position using a continuous servo will be ~difficult~ basically impossible.
 Think about this more like the wheel of a car: you don't count rotations or duration to figure out how far you've gone!
+Instead, think about additional ways of figuring out the position such as a photo-interrupt or hall effect sensor.

 ***